mfreema5/Thesis/Spring-2015/restructure/snapshots/snapshot-12-Apr-15.md

+# Finding Research Value &ndash; the metrics and methods for evaluating research

 ## Introduction &ndash; How can we evaluate the value of research?

 The value of the research done by individuals is used by institutions as part of the process of allocating resources to that individual; those resources being salary, job title, tenure, use of facilities, etc.  Similarly, the aggregate value of all the research coming from a research institution is sometimes used by funding institutions as part of the process of allocating resources.